SwamiKannan/Creating-Llamaindex-EmbeddingQAFinetuneDataset-compatible-files/README.md

    ```
    python main.py <filename>
    ```
+4. The code also prints out the number of items in your json file to confirm processing.

 ## Image credits:
  <b>Image credit: </b>Base Image  for cover generated using <a href="https://www.segmind.com/models/sdxl1.0-txt2img">Segmind's Stable Diffusion XL 1.0 model</a> <br>